Succession to the French throne: The Hundred Years War

-The last royal election dates back to Louis VIII the Lion in 1223.
+The last royal election dated back to Louis VIII the Lion in 1223.
 The royal power was weakened and so was the legitimacy of the Count of Valois, for it was not as unassailable as that of his predecessors on the throne.
-They were expecting their generous gifts, great concessions from the new king.
-Edward III came to pay tribute to French king, hoping also for some territorial compensation.
+They were expecting generous gifts and great concessions from the new king.
+Edward III came to pay tribute to the French king, hoping also for some territorial compensation.
 Philip VI did not understand the danger that threatened him and did nothing to protect himself.

 The succession to Charles IV the Fair, decided in favor of Philip VI, was used as a pretext by Edward III to transform what would have been a feudal struggle between himself as Duke of Guyenne against the King of France, to a dynastic struggle between the House of Plantagenet and the House of Valois for control of the French throne.

 The conflict, known as the Hundred Years War, dragged on for decades.
 England won several famous military victories, but was unable to fully overcome French resistance.
 Yet in the aftermath of the Battle of Agincourt, Henry V of England, great-grandson of Edward III, became the heir to the French throne in accordance to the Treaty of Troyes.
 He would marry Catherine, daughter of King Charles VI of France, while Charles' son, the Dauphin Charles was declared illegitimate and disinherited.

 Yet Henry V would predecease Charles VI, and it was his infant son who would become "King of France".
 The Dauphin still had his supporters, and became Charles VII.
 Eventually, the tide would turn in favor of the French, and the English were driven out.
 The Treaty of Troyes, which had been ratified by the Estates-General of France, was never repudiated, but the military victory of Charles VII rendered its provisions moot.
 The Kings of England would thereby continue to call themselves "Kings of England and France", dropping the nominal claim to France only in 1800.

 Thus emerged the principle of the unavailability of the crown — no person or body could divert the succession from the lawful heir.
 The throne would pass by the sheer force of custom, not by the testament of the king, or by any edict, decree, or treaty, or by the generosity of any person.
 By this principle, the French do not consider Henry VI of England as a legitimate king of France.